tensorflow/tensorflow/tensorflow/docs_src/install/install_java.md

 [TensorFlow for Java](https://www.tensorflow.org/api_docs/java/reference/org/tensorflow/package-summary)
 and use it in a Java application.

-**WARNING:** The TensorFlow Java API is *not* covered by the TensorFlow [API stability guarantees](https://www.tensorflow.org/programmers_guide/version_semantics).
+Warning: The TensorFlow Java API is *not* covered by the TensorFlow [API stability guarantees](https://www.tensorflow.org/programmers_guide/version_semantics).

 ## Supported Platforms

-TensorFlow for Java is supported on the following operating systems:

-  * Linux
+This guide explains how to install TensorFlow for Java.
+Although these instructions might also work on other variants, we have only tested (and we only support) these instructions on machines meeting the following requirements:

+  * Ubuntu 14.04 or higher; 64-bit, x86
-  * Mac OS X
+  * macOS X 10.11 (El Capitan) or higher
-  * Windows
+  * Windows 7 or higher; 64-bit, x86
-  * Android

 The installation instructions for Android are in a separate [Android TensorFlow Support page](https://www.tensorflow.org/code/tensorflow/contrib/android).